lisefrac/redtrilliumgardens.com/content/buy-plants.md

 ## Upcoming Markets

 - **[Lunenburg Artisan Market](https://www.facebook.com/profile.php?id=61558079260325)**, May 11, 2025, from 9am to 2pm.
 This is the same location as the Montuori Fleamarket (186 Massachusetts Ave, Lunenburg, MA), but this in particular is a grouping of local artisans.
 - **Leominster Farmers' Market (tentative)**, Thursday, May 15, 2025, at Leominster City Hall from 4-6pm.
-This is tentative pending vendor approval.
 - **Davis Square Farmers Market**, Somerville, MA, Sunday, May 21, 1-4pm.
 This is another Grow Native Mass pop-up market, and we will be joined by [Green Blossom Painting](https://www.facebook.com/GreenBlossomPainting/), [Tree Talk Natives](https://www.treetalknatives.com/), [Checkerspot Farm](https://www.checkerspotfarm.com/), and possibly others!